JLESC/jlesc.github.io/_events_past/2014-06-09-1st-jlesc-workshop.md

 ## Workshop venue

-The workshop tooke place in the Inria Sophia Antipolis Méditerranée research centre.
+The workshop took place in the Inria Sophia Antipolis Méditerranée research centre.
-The lodging for the workshop was at Hotel Mercure and Hotel Ibis.
+The lodging for the workshop was at the Hotel Mercure and the Hotel Ibis.
 They are right next to each other and within reasonable walking distance to the conference venue.